Pine Mountain Settlement School

 Single Photographs Part I

-090 LIFE AND WORK School Library Storytelling single photographs Part I
+090 LIFE AND WORK School (LWS) Library Storytelling single photographs Part I

 TAGS: storytelling, Community School, storytellers, libraries, librarians, children’s libraries, books, oral traditions, community libraries, Mary Rogers, Rebecca Caudill Ayers, Judy Hensley, Richard Chase, Leonard Roberts.
 Teresa Osborne, Percy MacKaye, John Fiddler, Abner Boggs, John Shell, Katherine Pettit, Ethel de Long Zande, Ursula Le Guin, oral history